Simranjit Singh Mann: 1999-2004

 On 3 November 1999, after Mann was elected to the Lok Sabha by winning in the Sangrur Lok Sabha constituency, the Punjab and Haryana High Court ordered the Government of India and the Passport Office in Chandigarh to issue a passport to him.

 On 23 March 2004, Prakash Singh Badal accused Mann of running derogatory ads against him and indulging in character assassination.

-He contested for re-election in the 2004 Indian general election from Sangrur constituency but lost the election and came on third position.
+He contested re-election in the 2004 Indian general election from Sangrur constituency but lost the election and came in third position.

 He remained the president of the SAD (Amritsar) party for eighteen years.
 In the 2007 Punjab Legislative Assembly election SAD (Amritsar) contested on 60 seats.
 Radical organization Dal Khalsa (International) had supported candidates of SAD (Amritsar).
 Mann had contested from Dhanaula Assembly constituency and his son Emaan Singh Mann contested from Sirhind.
 All the 60 candidates including Mann lost the election with big margins.
 Most candidates of SAD (Amritsar) had lost their security deposit in the election.
 Mann offered to resign after his party's poor performance.

-2022-present
+2022-2024

 In the 2022 Punjab Legislative Assembly election, he lost to Jaswant Singh Gajjanmajra of the Aam Aadmi Party in the Amargarh Assembly Constituency.